sanketika-labs/beckn-schema/becknv2-schema/api-specs/discover-api-design.md

 - **Enhanced User Experience**: Users can discover items they might not have considered

 **Example Use Cases:**
-- **E-commerce**: Search for both products and services in one query
+- **E-commerce**: Search for both electronics and home entertainment in one query
-- **Food Delivery**: Find restaurants and grocery items simultaneously
+- **Tech Stores**: Find laptops, smartphones, and TVs simultaneously
-- **Job Marketplaces**: Search across different job categories and skill requirements
+- **Home Improvement**: Discover tools, appliances, and furniture together
-- **Real Estate**: Discover properties, services, and related offerings
+- **Real Estate**: Search properties, services, and related offerings

+**Multi-Schema Search Example:**
+- **ElectronicItem + TelevisionItem**: Search for high-rated electronics and 4K TVs
+- **Cross-Category Discovery**: Find gaming laptops and smart TVs from the same brand
+- **Unified Results**: Single response with both item types properly categorized

 ## Error Handling